The Best Primary Homework Help Parents Can Give Their Children

-Before you think about how to help your child with their maths homework, it is important to understand a little more about why they have it in the first place.
+Before you think about how to help your child with their primary homework, it is important to understand a little more about why they have it in the first place.

 How much homework they should be getting, how difficult it should be and the debate as to whether or not they should have any work to do at home in the first place are questions raised by parents everywhere, and they will all be answered here.

 A debate is raging in the world of primary education: Why is homework important for your child? vs Why it may not be!